RudiNyumbani/findme/README.md

 ## Styling

 This project uses [Bootstrap](https://getbootstrap.com/) for styling, ensuring a responsive and visually appealing design.
 You can modify or extend the styles as needed.
 ---
+### PS
+// This code sucks, you know it and I know it.<br>
+// Move on and call me an idiot later.
+---

 📖 [Remix Docs](https://remix.run/docs)